JATIN-GUPTA-2108/Social-Media-App/README.md

-# redpositiveopc
+# SOCIAL MEDIA APP
-cd to folder and then run npm start. run localhost:3000
+cd to client and server and run following commands in terminal in both of them
+#npm i
+#npm start